torvalds/linux/Documentation/usb/ehci.rst

 transaction translators (TTs) in USB 2.0 hubs.
 But you may find bugs.

-High Speed Isochronous (ISO) transfer support is also functional, but at this writing no Linux drivers have been using that support.
+High Speed Isochronous (ISO) transfer support is also functional, but at this writing no GNU/Linux drivers have been using that support.

 Full Speed Isochronous transfer support, through transaction translators, is not yet available.
 Note that split transaction support for ISO